visier/api-samples/README.md

 A collection of limited-scope sample applications and snippets using public Visier APIs

 ## Structure
 The samples are organized first by functional area and then by language and then (optionally) by major library.
-For example, you will find the OAuth 2.0 three-legged authentication sample for [ReactJS](https://react.dev/) under:
+For example, you will find the OAuth 2.0 three-legged authentication sample for Python using the [Visier Python Connector](https://github.com/visier/connector-python) under:
 ```
 authentication
     oauth-code
-        javascript
+        python
-            reactjs
+            connector
 ```

 ### Functional Areas